St Andrew's Church, Burnham-on-Sea

 St Andrew's Church is the Church of England parish church of Burnham-on-Sea in the English county of Somerset.
 Of medieval origins, the church is a grade I listed building, well known for its leaning tower.

 History

 There has been a church on this site since the late 11th century.
-Between 1305 and 1314 the original church was either replaced or enhanced; the parts of that church that still stand are the south transept, the south door arch, the holy water stoop and the consecration cross.
+Between 1305 and 1314 the original church was either replaced or enhanced; the parts of that church that still stand are the south transept, the south door arch, the holy water stoup and the consecration cross.
 The tower dates from the late 14th century, and the nave from the late 14th/early 15th century.
 The north aisle and gallery were added in 1838, and the chancel arch modified at this time.
 The chancel itself was remodelled in 1878.